-The Community Affairs Unit seeks to effectively engage the community and citizens to strengthen Public Safety and community partnerships, facilitate a joint effort in solving problems which affect our community, and foster enhanced trust, communication, transparency, and mutual respect.
+The Community Affairs Unit seeks to actively engage in the community to promote a strong working relationship between the police department and its citizens.
+This joint effort will aid in solving problems which affect our community, and foster enhanced trust, communication, transparency, and mutual respect.

-The Community Affairs Unit has many programs that help build a bridge which enables residents and law enforcement to communicate, collaborate, and work together to build safer, more caring communities.
+The Community Affairs Unit has multiple programs that enable residents and law enforcement to communicate, collaborate, and work together to build safer, more caring communities.

-Contact Sergeant Matt Fuller (470) 604-1868 to see how the Community Affairs Unit can be involved with school, neighborhood, business, homeowners association, etc.
+Contact Sgt.
+Carey Grimstead (404) 245-6771 to see how the Community Affairs Unit can be involved with your school, neighborhood, business, homeowner’s association, or group.

 |Lt.
 McCloskey||Sgt.
 Grimstead||Officer Justice|